Pricci's Free Daily Feature Race Analysis

 Written by John Pricci

-Taking Sailor’s Cap to win, no price restrictions, and keying him first and second in exactas and trifectas with his main rivals here.
+Taking Stormin Normandy to win, no price restrictions, keying him first and second in the exotics with his rivals here.

 Written by John Pricci